Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

 # Step 2 - Convert to ARM

 In this step, you will use one of CARML's utilities to convert the repository from Bicep-based to ARM-based.
-This includes the conversion of the templates themselves, the update of the pipelines that use them, as well as the cleanup of both metadata & redundant bicep-specific folders.
+This includes the conversion of the templates themselves, the update of the pipelines that use them, as well as the cleanup of both metadata & redundant Bicep-specific folders.

 1. Navigate to the `utilities/tools` folder.
 You will find a PowerShell file titled `ConvertTo-ARMTemplate.ps1`.
 The script allows you to do the following:
     - Take the modules written in Bicep within your CARML library and convert them to ARM Template syntax (_Excludes child-modules by default_).